PremiumDataStore/GDrive-Index-X/README.md

 * Add your email id you want to use as test user, up to 100 emails maximum.
 (Because you are not verified)
 * In [Credentials Page](https://console.developers.google.com/apis/credentials) Click `Create Credentials` and then Click `OAuth Client ID`.
 * Select Desktop App.
-* Now you have your own CLIENT ID and CLIENT SECRET.
+* Now you have your own CLIENT ID & CLIENT SECRET.
-* Copy your details and save for future use.
+* Copy your details & save for future use.
 * Copy worker-generator.js code.
-* Replace Line 6 & 7 with your own CLIENT ID and CLIENT SECRET.
+* Replace Line 6 & 7 with your own CLIENT ID & CLIENT SECRET.
 * Paste this code in Cloud flare Workers & follow the site.